YonSci/gdp-nowcasting-ml/_episodes/09-implement-ml-models-to-nowcast-gdp.md

 ### **Visualization**

 Actual and predicted GDP time series were compared graphically, with the forecast uncertainty represented by shaded confidence intervals.

+**Training Period**:
+  - Black lines with circles = actual official GDP,
+  - blue line = predicted GDP for training (in-sample).

+**Test Period**:
+  - The black lines with circles continuing into the future are actual data.
+  - The red line is the predicted GDP.

+**Confidence Interval (Shaded Area)**: Using bootstrap, we bracket the potential future GDP from the 5th to 95th percentile.
+This range accounts for model and sampling uncertainty.

 ![](../assets/img/lgbm.png)